 Demos created by the MetaVRse Engine can be accessed on any modern mobile device, such as an iPhone, iPad, Android phone, or tablet.
 However, you require a Mac, PC, or Linux computer with a modern browser to build with the engine.

-We support a full range of industry-standard 3D file formats, as well as a variety of audio, video, and image formats.
-These include:
+We support industry-standard 3D file and image formats.
+The current recommended formats include:

-One App is designed to be interoperable with the augmented reality solutions developed by Apple (ARkit) and Google (ARCore), allowing for a feature-rich, universal experience.
+One App is designed to be universal, interoperable, and almost invisible, allowing for a feature-rich, universal experience.
 It can also be whitelabelled for custom deployments.

 The Metavrse Engine supports textures with baked-in features (such as lights and shadows) and does not apply any preferential treatment to textures with baked-in features.
 Simply Drag and Drop your texture onto the corresponding mesh and everything should automatically get applied.
 Note that most textures use the R channel by default unless specifically stipulated during the creation process; the only exception is Opacity where the A (Alpha) channel is used by default to represent transparencies.